samuelvogelmann/visualtj/README.md

 ## Build the Application
 ### Install Node-RED
 At first check if Node-RED is already installed on your Pi.
 Since November 2015 release of Raspbian Jessie NodeREDcomes preinstalled on the os image.
-If not, open a terminal application on the Pi and execute the following commands to install the latest version of NodeRED and npm (Node Package Manager):
+If not, open a terminal application on the Pi and execute the following commands to install the latest version of Node-RED and npm (Node Package Manager):

-	sudo aptget update
+	sudo apt-get update
-	sudo aptget distupgrade
+	sudo apt-get dist-upgrade
-	curl sL https://deb.nodesource.com/setup_6.x | sudo -E -bash sudo aptget install -y nodejs
+	curl sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
+	sudo apt-get install -y nodejs
 	sudo npm install -g node-red

 You can troubleshoot [here](http://nodered.org/docs/getting-started/installation).